 Once we identify and acknowledge our healthy boundaries, the next step is to clearly communicate them.
 The best way to do this is in a direct and respectful manner by following effective communication guidelines (see my blog Effective Communication, A Learned Skill October 31, 2017).
 It is important not to assume or guess what the other is thinking or feeling.
 How can someone be violating our boundary if he or she does not know what that boundary is?
 We have learned much about the brain over the last 20 years but we have not perfected the art of mind reading.
 George Bernard Shaw had it right when he said, “The single biggest problem with communication is the illusion that it has taken place.”
 It is important to explain what is needed and felt from a personal perspective.
 It is appropriate to focus on what our feelings, limits, and needs are rather than how the other is missing the mark or doing something wrong.

 There are other considerations when setting boundaries. . .

 First, it is important to understand the motivation behind a boundary.
 Is it a genuine limit based on self-care and self-respect or is it motivated by a desire to control the other?
 The answer to this question is found in honest introspection.
 When a boundary becomes an ultimatum it is most often a control issue.

 Also, follow through is essential.
 This can happen in a number of ways.
 It can be as simple as a verbal reminder or as complex as a change of relationship or even creating distance within that relationship.
-When set in a healthy manner for the right reasons it is natural to expect boundaries to be honored.
+Setting boundaries for the right reason will help them be naturally respected.

 It is a blessing to work with clients, helping them to set, communicate, and reinforce their boundaries.
 If you need help in this area, give me a call at (317)460-8549 or email@example.com.